The Civil Aviation Authority has been appointed by the Office of Communications (Ofcom) as its agent to distribute wireless telegraphy

 For registered aircraft you should notify the Aircraft Registry of any changes to the ownership or address details of the aircraft owner/radio licensee.
 To certify the validity of the WT Act Licence, please ensure that any changes to the radio installation is notified in writing to the radio licensing section, with the equipment make, model and CAA/EASA approval number of the replaced equipment.
 Changes to an Aeronautical Ground Station or Navigation Aid licence should be submitted on a application form SRG1417 to the radio licensing section.

-No, licences are not transferable between licensees or aircraft, most licences have a twelve month term, and there is no pro rata charge.
+No, licences are not transferable between licensees or aircraft.
+Aircraft Licences have a 3 year term and there is no pro rata refund.
 CAA do not have the authority to make a refund where a licensee has been granted a licence but wishes to give it up.

 For new licences we accept cheques, postal orders, debit and credit cards.
 There is also the option for licensees to set up a direct debit to pay for licence renewals.